A curriculum for an international community

 At TKS, we seamlessly integrate technology and information literacy to enhance learning experiences for our young people.
 It empowers them to create, collaborate and connect through the responsible use of print and digital resources.

-We have invested in the latest technology to enhance our teaching and learning, including tablets, iPads, Chromebooks, and interactive panels for classroom use across the curriculum.
+We have invested in the latest technology to enhance our teaching and learning, including tablets, iPads, Laptops, and interactive panels for classroom use across the curriculum.
 We also have a specialized computer suite available for all our students.

 We provide many in-school resources that introduce our young learners to responsible digital and technical play such as iPads, microscopes and coding toys.